soman7/NodeJSConcepts/README.md

 # NodeJSConcepts
-This repository contains code NodeJS code snippets using ExpressJS as framwork.
+This repository contains code NodeJS code snippets using ExpressJS as a framework.